 The Exmouth Rolle site was purchased in September 2016 to create a new home for the Deaf Academy.
-In conjunction with the architectural and town planning studios at Stride Treglown, we are now pleased to be able to present a proposal for the site, which both meets the ambitions of the Deaf Academy and hopefully the aspirations of the local community.
+In conjunction with the architectural and town planning studios at Stride Treglown, we were pleased to present a proposal for the site, which both meets the ambitions of the Deaf Academy and hopefully the aspirations of the local community.

-A planning application for the exiting plans will be submitted to East Devon District Council at the start of July and the public are invited to give their feedback on the emerging proposals before the planning application is submitted.
+A planning application for the exciting plans will be submitted to East Devon District Council at the start of July and the public were invited to give their feedback on the emerging proposals before the planning application is submitted.
+The public consultation has now closed but the leaflet that outlines our plans can be dowloaded by clicking the link below.

 Scroll to the bottom of this page to view the architect's impressions of The Academy’s new building, designed by award winning architects Stride Treglown.